Terror in the Blue Ridge Mountains

-Ashville has had a tumultuous history with Alcohol, it’s all come good recently with over 20 breweries in the downtown area alone.
-Voted no less than four times ‘Beer City USA’ there is a glass of something for everyone.
+Ashville has had a tumultuous history with Alcohol.
+It’s all come good recently with over 20 breweries in the downtown area alone.
+Voted no less than four times ‘Beer City USA’, there is a glass of something for everyone.
 But it wasn’t always this way.
-Asheville too voted for Prohibition in the 1920s, but the town had the taste of hooch deep in its veins even then and a health bootlegging ring was soon in operation.
-The human cost of booze features heavily on this tour, with stories of domestic abuse, murder and alcoholism terrorizing the town.
+Asheville too voted for Prohibition in the 1920s, but the town had the taste of hooch deep in its veins even then, and a healthy bootlegging ring was soon in operation.
+The human cost of booze features heavily on this tour, with stories of domestic abuse, murder, and alcoholism terrorizing the town.
 But don’t worry, the revenge of the abused ghosts gets the upper hand in the end.

-The Bootlegging operation in Asheville was centered on what is now Pack’s Tavern on Spruce street, back then it was a lumber warehouse, and the ferrying of lumber from the hills and out to the city and beyond made for a perfect cover.
-Tunnels were dug, routes established and soon the liquor flowed, even the police were involved.
+The Bootlegging operation in Asheville was centered on what is now Pack’s Tavern on Spruce street.
+Back then, it was a lumber warehouse, and the ferrying of lumber from the hills and out to the city and beyond made for a perfect cover.
+Tunnels were dug, routes were established, and soon the liquor flowed, even the police were involved.

 Civil War in the Blue Ridge mountains.